V-vTK/ReactTailwind-CsharpAPI-ESP32-Docker/ReadMe.md

 ## 🚀 Features & Build

 A hobby project combining many different technologies together with Docker🐋.
 This project stores and displays real time temperature 🌡️ and humidity ☁️ data gathered from DHT22 sensor.
-ESP32 Then sends the data via a serial USB connection to the C# server which forwards the information to Pocketbase.
+ESP32 then sends the data via a serial USB connection to the C# server which forwards the information to Pocketbase.
 Pocketbase provides backend functionality: authentication 🔐, real time data subscriptions ⏳ and of course the database.
 This is then fetched by the React frontend and shown to the user in real time.

 ![Graph](/image78.png)